anthony-devarti/sylvan-safekeeper/README.md

 ## Notes on backend:
-*We want cards to be reserved immediately when a user adds them to their basket
+<ul>We want cards to be reserved immediately when a user adds them to their basket
-  #Make sure if this happens, a card cannot be reserved forever
+  <li>Make sure if this happens, a card cannot be reserved forever</li>
-  #This means that LineItem is updated immediately onClick of Reserve button
+  <li>This means that LineItem is updated immediately onClick of Reserve button </li></ul>